 As of October 3, 2009, after giving effect to the Transactions and the application of the estimated net proceeds therefrom as set forth under "Use of proceeds," we would have had total consolidated indebtedness of \$2,087.7 million, consisting of \$845.0 million of secured indebtedness outstanding under the New Senior Secured Credit Facilities, \$500.0 million of the notes offered hereby, \$493.7 million of the Floating Rate Senior Notes and \$249.0 million outstanding under our Accounts Receivable Securitization Facility.
-The subsidiary guarantors would have guaranteed total indebtedness of \$1,838.7 million, consisting of \$845.0 million of secured guarantees under our New Senior Secured Credit Facilities \$500.0 million of guarantees of the notes offered hereby and \$493.7 million of guarantees of the Floating Rate Senior Notes, excluding intercompany indebtedness, and we would have been able to incur an additional \$305.0 million of secured indebtedness under our New Senior Secured credit Facilities."
+The subsidiary guarantors would have guaranteed total indebtedness of \$1,838.7 million, consisting of \$845.0 million of secured guarantees under our New Senior Secured Credit Facilities \$500.0 million of guarantees of the notes offered hereby and \$493.7 million of guarantees of the Floating Rate Senior Notes, excluding intercompany indebtedness, and we would have been able to incur an additional \$305.0 million of secured indebtedness under our New Senior Secured Credit Facilities.
+For further discussion, see "Description of other indebtedness."